Archive old data

 Step 4: Partition the target table

-Use Table Editor or SQL Editor to apply partitioning to the target table to distribute data across partitions.
+You can use Table Designer or SQL Editor to apply partitioning to the target table to distribute data across partitions.

 To partition the target table: